kawagita/fbatchsh/README.md

 #### chftime

 `chftime.sh` is a converter of file and directory times.
-Changing the access or modification time by a specific time or relative date string, and setting the parent time to the most recently modified file or subdirectory is provided.
+Changing the modification or access time by a specific time or relative date string, and setting the parent time to the most recently modified file or subdirectory is provided.

+#### lsftime

+`lsftime.sh` is a script to list the time information of directory contents.
+Displaying the modification, access, status change, or birth (if possible) time between a specific interval is provided.

 ## License